Graph-based stitching

 note important IMPORTANT The unstitching process, as part of privacy requests, changes at the start of 2025.
 The current unstitching process restitches events using the latest version of known identities.
 This reassignment of events to another identity might have undesirable legal consequences.
 To remedy these concerns, from 2025 on, the new unstitching process updates events that are subject of the privacy request with the persistent ID.

 Data beyond the lookback window is not replayed.
-A visitor must authenticate within a given lookback window for an unauthenticated visit and an authenticated visit to be identified together.
+A profile must be authenticated within a given lookback window for an unauthenticated visit and an authenticated visit to be identified together.
 Once a device is recognized, it is live stitched from that point forward.

 You can view an identity graph over time for a specific profile using the Identity Graph Viewer.
 See also Identity Service linking logic to get a better understanding of the logic used when linking identities.